 Any patients coming to our offices, whether for an appointment or to drop off a sample must check-in via Klara, our text-based messaging service.
 This must be done before entering the building.
 Call the office-specific “Check-In Number”:

-- You will be pre-screened for exposure-risk prior to entering the office via our Klara service.
+- You will be pre-screened for exposure-risk including any travel from states on the travel advisory list prior to entering the office via our Klara service.

 - ONLY the patient will be permitted into the office.
 Partners and/or family members should remain in their vehicle.
 This applies to obstetrical ultrasounds as well.